spack/spack/lib/spack/docs/packaging_guide.rst

 .. _cmd-spack-test:

-^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^
-Stand-alone (or smoke) tests
+Stand-alone tests
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While build-time tests are integrated with the installation process, stand-alone tests are independent of that process.
-Consequently, such tests can be performed days, even weeks, after the software is installed.

-Stand-alone tests are checks that should run relatively quickly -- as in on the order of at most a few minutes -- and ideally execute all aspects of the installed software, or at least key functionality.
+^^^^^^^^^^^^^^^^^

+While build-time tests are integrated with the installation process, stand-alone tests are independent, allowing them to run days and weeks after the software is installed.
+Tests are defined in the package using methods whose names begin ``test_``, allowing for multiple independent checks.
+The methods themselves can contain embedded test parts.
+Files from the installation process can be saved off for use by the tests (e.g., compilation).
+Extra files, such as source, data, and expected outputs, can also be stored with the package.
+Both sets of files are automatically copied to the spec's test stage directory prior to execution of the test methods.

 .. note::

-    Execution speed is important because these tests are intended to quickly assess whether the installed software works on the system.
+    Execution speed is important because these tests are intended to quickly assess whether the installed spec works on the system.
+    Consequently, they should run relatively quickly -- as in on the order of at most a few minutes while ideally executing all, or at least key, aspects of the installed software.

-    Failing stand-alone tests indicate that there is no reason to proceed with more resource-intensive tests.
+    Failing stand-alone tests are an indicator that there is an issue with the installation and, therefore, no reason to proceed with more resource-intensive tests.

-    Passing stand-alone (or smoke) tests can lead to more thorough testing, such as extensive unit or regression tests, or tests that run at scale.
+    Passing stand-alone tests can indicate that more thorough testing, such as extensive unit or regression tests, or tests that run at scale are in order.

-Stand-alone tests have their own test stage directory, which can be configured.
-These tests can compile or build software with the compiler used to build the package.
-They can use files cached from the build for testing the installation.
-Custom files, such as source, data, or expected outputs can be added for use in these tests.

 """"""""""""""""""""""""""""""""""""
 Configuring the test stage directory
 """"""""""""""""""""""""""""""""""""

-Stand-alone tests rely on a stage directory for building, running, and tracking results.
-The default directory, ``~/.spack/test``, is defined in :ref:`etc/spack/defaults/config.yaml <config-yaml>`.
+Stand-alone tests rely on a test stage directory for building, running, and tracking results in the same way Spack relies on a stage directory during builds.
+The default test stage, ``~/.spack/test``, is defined in :ref:`etc/spack/defaults/config.yaml <config-yaml>`.
 You can configure the location in the high-level ``config`` by adding or changing the ``test_stage`` path in the appropriate ``config.yaml`` file such that:

 .. code-block:: yaml

    config:
-     test_stage: /path/to/stage
+     test_stage: /path/to/test/stage

 The package can access this path **during test processing** using `self.test_suite.stage`.